 This should be your first stop for an effective resolution to any problems you have with delayed flights, airlines, tour operators, hotels, package holiday deals, online booking services, or rail companies.
-Resolver can make it easier to complain about any issues related to the travel sector, whether it’s a booking problem, late running, or simply poor customer service.
+Resolver can make it easier to complain about any issues related to the travel sector, whether it’s a booking problem, delays, or simply poor customer service.

-Explains your rights to you - We keep it simple, so there’s no confusion
+Explains your rights to you

-You'll find no legal jargon in our consumer guides, just solid, straightforward comprehensive consumer rights information.
-Plus, our consumer guides are tailored specifically for every type of issue.
+You'll find no legal jargon in our simple, comprehensive consumer rights sections.
+Our guidance is tailored specifically for every type of issue.

 We provide a wide range of flexible email templates for you to adapt to your needs – just slot in the specific details for your case, and in a few short clicks your issue will be ready to go.

-Creates a case file for you - Save and upload all relevant communication and documents
+Creates a case file for you

 Your case file is a secure online location for all important documents regarding your issue.
-You can upload photos, tickets, copies of receipts or external emails from before you raised your issue with resolver.
+You can upload photos, tickets, copies of receipts or external emails from before you raised your issue with Resolver.

-Lets you know when to escalate your complaint - Our system knows the next steps to take to escalate your complaint
+Lets you know when to escalate your complaint

 If you’re not satisfied with the initial response from the organisation you have an issue with, our escalation process will let you know when you can raise your complaint to the next level of seniority and, ultimately to an ombudsman or regulator, where appropriate.